Coflux

 Real-time observability

-Watch workflows execute in real-time in the graph-based web UI.
-Debug issues within a workflow by re-running problematic steps.
+Watch workflows execute in real-time with Studio's graph-based interface.
+Debug issues by re-running problematic steps without restarting the whole workflow.

 Build